tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/vieditor.md

 ### Vi editor

-When you work on unix / linux server this is the default text editor you will find.
+When you work on Linux server vi is the default text editor you will find.
 The oldest and most commonly used text editor.
-Vi is visual editor, you can use only keyboard and perform most of the text editing operations.
+Vi is visual editor, you can use only keyboard and perform text editing operations.

 vi works on two modes.